kukiron/stock-data-app/README.md

 ## Deployment

-The app is currently deployed on Netlify - [company-stock-data-app.netlify.app](https://company-stock-data-app.netlify.app/).
+The app is currently deployed to Netlify - [company-stock-data-app.netlify.app](https://company-stock-data-app.netlify.app/).

 The production deployment also uses a free API key.
 So, the app might NOT work as expected if the API limit is already reached.